Pietrorossellini/cljot/README.md

 Cljot is primarily used via a `delta` abstraction.
 A `delta` is fundamentally a vector of operations.

+The Cljot public API is contained within the `cljot.delta` namespace.

 #### Constructing a delta